fedevaltrui/webhook-transformation-hub/README.md

 - `ConnectionStrings:Postgres` must point to the running Postgres instance.

 ### Delivery
-- The delivery worker is not implemented yet; ingest creates a `Delivery` row in `Pending` status only.
+- `Delivery` records are created at ingest time and processed by `DeliveryWorker`.
+- Delivery retries use exponential backoff with configurable limits.
+- Configuration (defaults shown in `appsettings.Development.json`):
+  - `Delivery:PollSeconds`
+  - `Delivery:MaxAttempts`
+  - `Delivery:BaseDelaySeconds`
+  - `Delivery:MaxDelaySeconds`
+  - `Delivery:HttpTimeoutSeconds`
+  - `Delivery:BatchSize`
-- Redis is provisioned in `docker/docker-compose.yml` for upcoming worker usage.
+- Redis is provisioned in `docker/docker-compose.yml` for future usage.

 ## API overview
 - `docs/api/endpoints.md` for the complete HTTP surface and examples.